Securing Passwords with Salt, Pepper, and Rainbows

-You've heard again and again that storing passwords in plain-text is a bad idea so now you store your passwords as MD5 or SHA1 hashes... if someone steals your password database your users passwords are safe, right?
+You have heard again and again that storing passwords in plain text is a bad idea.
+So now you store your passwords as MD5 or SHA1 hashes.
+If someone steals your password database, your users' passwords are safe, right?

-Actually no, they're not.
-They're never totally safe.
-You can however make the amount of effort required to break into an individual account too large for all but the most dedicated (and longevous) attacker.
+Actually, no. They are never totally safe.
+You can, however, make the effort required to break into an individual account too large for all but the most dedicated attacker.

-Unfortunately most of the web applications that I get a chance to examine don't take the chance to make their password storage more secure, which is a shame because it's really not difficult.
+Unfortunately, most web applications I get a chance to examine don't bother making their password storage more secure, which is a shame — because it really is not that hard.

-For completeness, let's start with the simplest possible way of storing passwords.
+For completeness, let's start from the bottom and work our way up.

 Plain Text Passwords

-Anathema to account security, if your password database is compromised then none of your accounts have any protection.
-Congratulations, you have just given away the details of your entire userbase.
+Anathema to account security.
+If your password database is compromised, every account is wide open.
+Congratulations, you just handed over the details of your entire user base.

-That's not the worst of it either, anyone listening to the traffic between your password database and your application could pluck the passwords out of the air - very few people secure their database connections using TLS or SSH.
-If you're on an unswitched network spying on something like MySQL traffic becomes as easy as running one command:
+It gets worse.
+Anyone listening to the traffic between your application and the database can pluck passwords right out of the air.
+Very few people secure their database connections with TLS or SSH.
+On an unswitched network, spying on something like MySQL traffic is as easy as running one command:

 # tcpdump -l -i eth0 -w - src or dst port 3306 | strings

-In a switched environment it's possible to trick the switch into sending you traffic (although this can be detectable).
-Depending on the switching hardware it's also possible that in the event of a failure the switch will fail open and start acting like you're on an unswitched network.
+In a switched environment it is possible to trick the switch into sending you traffic (although this can be detectable).
+Depending on the hardware, a switch failure may cause it to fail open and behave like an unswitched network anyway.

-Hashed passwords are generally looked at as the solution to this problem.
-No passwords are stored in plain-text, and it's hard to guess a password that'll match a certain hash so even if the password database is compromised or snooped you don't need to worry too much.
+Hashing is generally seen as the solution.
+No passwords are stored in plain text, and it is hard to guess a password that matches a given hash.
+Even if the database is compromised or snooped, you should be fine.

-That may have been true, but hashes for many common words, passwords and passphrases have already been calculated.
-Translating from those hashes back to a password that'll match is trivial.
-Remember, since the original password isn't stored, all you need to do is match the hash - the actual input doesn't matter.
+That may have been true once, but hashes for many common words, passwords, and passphrases have already been calculated.
+Translating from those hashes back to a matching password is trivial.
+Remember: since the original password is not stored, all you need is any input that produces the same hash.

-How easy is it to break into an account that's protected by an MD5 hashed password?
-Let's say we had attacked a site and found the following table of usernames and passwords:
+How easy is it to crack an account protected by an MD5-hashed password?
+Say we attacked a site and found this table:

 Username : Hashed Password